SunilSyal/Webhook-and-API.AI-Echo-Sample/README.md

 # How it works?
 - Push this app to Heroku
-- Test the API XXXX - use www.hurl.it to test it
+- Test the API https://webhook-echo-sample.herokuapp.com/echo - use www.hurl.it to test it

 Open API.AI portal - https://api.ai
 - Create an account and login

-- Create an agent
-- Create two intents - Welcome and Echo
-- Fulfillment - Webhook
-- Integration - Actions on Google
-- Autorize and test on Google Home simulator
+Watch this video for details.